-Custer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Custer does not have a public transit system used by locals to get to and from work.

 The people who call Custer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Custer residents report their race to be White, followed by Native American.
 Important ancestries of people in Custer include Norwegian, Irish, English, and Swedish.